Tony-Tan/Tony-Tan.github.io/content/About.md

-However the bigger one in the picture is me, Tony, and the smaller one is my dog, Potato(He was too young to take a shower when we take the picture, and now he is no more a dirty puppy😀)
+However the bigger one in the picture is me, Tony, and the smaller one is my dog, Potato(He was too young to take a shower when we took the picture, and now he is no more a dirty puppy😀)

 ## Why the blogs